 iii) The Chairman encourages active participation by the shareholders during the AGM.
 During the AGM, the Chairman shall inform shareholders of their right to poll voting at the commencement of the meeting or as required by the regulatory bodies.

-iv) The Chairman and, where appropriate, the CEO responds to shareholders’ queries during the meeting.
+iv) The Chairman or, where appropriate, the Chairman of any of the three delegated Board committees, or the shall respond to shareholders’ queries during the meeting.
 Where necessary, the Chairman will undertake to provide a written answer to any significant question that cannot be readily answered at the meeting.

 v) The Company must publish a summary of the key matters discussed at the AGM, as soon as practicable after the conclusion of the AGM to ensure Para 9.21(2)(b) of the Listing Requirements is complied with.